 Musings on the future of work and threat to the way we build startups today

 I met Matt in 2012 when he was working on his first startup, Coderwall.
 Our interaction was brief but memorable.
-A year later he subscribed to a newsletter me and Nathan Bashaw published weekly.
+A year later he subscribed to a newsletter Nathan Bashaw and I published weekly.
 I noticed and reached out.

 I had just transitioned to part-time at another startup, exploring new opportunities.